JemWritesCode/42-Silicon-Valley-Boost/README.md

 # 42SiliconValleyBoost
 Code from the Boost Program at 42SiliconValley.
 We have to follow the standards imposed by the Norm.

-Boost was supposed to give us miniture versions of projects so we could get to bigger projects faster -- but we also had to retype the code from scratch within a time limited test.
-However the program was cancelled and we had to do the full project anyways.
+Boost was supposed to give us miniture versions of projects so we could get to bigger projects faster -- but we also had to retype the code from scratch on a blank IDE with no internet access within a time limited test.

 **b_libft:** 100%/100% | all_tests: 10/10 correct functions  (30 minutes to retype - Success)